Gender and Women's History Research Centre

 Jessica O’Leary is a Research Fellow at the Gender and Women’s History Research Centre in the Institute for Humanities and Social Sciences.
 She is a gender historian of the early modern period, interested in global history and connections between people around the world, especially in South America, Asia and Europe in the fields of politics, diplomacy, and cultural exchange.
 Her essay on power-sharing between elite couples in northern Italian courts won the Royal Studies Journal prize for best essay by a Postgraduate or Early Career researcher.
-Her first monograph entitled Elite Women as Diplomatic Agents in Italy and Hungary: The Aragonese Dynastic Network, 1470-1510 is under contract with ARC Humanities Press.
+Her first monograph is entitled Elite Women as Diplomatic Agents in Italy and Hungary: The Aragonese Dynastic Network, 1470-1510 (ARC Humanities Press, 2022).
 She has also published book chapters on the history of emotions and letter-writing, and on cultural encounter, trade, and diplomacy in the early modern period.

-Currently, she is preparing a manuscript on the role of kingly masculinities and cultural exchange during the Italian Wars.
-She is also developing various lines of research concerning cross-cultural encounters in the early modern world.
+Currently, she is developing various lines of research concerning cross-cultural encounters in the early modern world.

-- Elite Women as Diplomatic Agents in Italy and Hungary, ARC-Humanities Press, Series: Gender and Power in the Premodern World, under contract, expected: 2022.
+- Elite Women as Diplomatic Agents in Italy and Hungary, ARC-Humanities Press, Series: Gender and Power in the Premodern World, 2022.